e5pe0n/e5pe0n.github.io/docs/software/software-design.md

 - emulate access to infrastructure as if it is just like to manipulate a in-memory collection such as lists and maps
   - but leave transaction control to the client
 - **don't fight frameworks**; look for affinities between the concepts of domain-driven design and the concenpts in the framework
-- **Repositories as object are not necessary when contructing a workflow to place I/O process to the edge in the workflow**
+- **Repositories as object are not necessary when contructing a workflow placing I/O process to the edge in the workflow**

 ```mermaid
 flowchart LR